striezel/botvinnik/readme.md

 botvinnik is a bot that hooks into a Matrix home server and provides some (more or less) useful additions.

-It is still in a very early stage of development and not meant for production use yet.
+It is still in an early stage of development.

-See the [documentation](doc/readme.md) for more information.
+See the [documentation](doc/readme.md) for more information on how to get started with the bot.

 ## Build status